-We’re proud to be supporting the next generation of autism researchers
+We’re proud to support the next generation of autism researchers

 Mental health is the top research priority for autistic people and their families who want better therapies and support for common and distressing problems like anxiety and depression.

-Our PhD fellowship programme in mental health and autism is based at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King's College London.
+Our PhD fellowship programme in mental health and autism was based at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King's College London.

 The IoPPN has some of the world’s leading autism researchers and is one of the top two institutes in the world working on psychiatry and neuroscience.

 PhD project: Why do autistic people respond differently to drug treatments for epilepsy, depression and anxiety?

 Charlotte Pretzsch and Andreia C. Pereira used brain scanning techniques to understand how an imbalance in two brain chemicals, Glutamate and GABA, can cause mental health problems in autism.

 Normal brain development and function rely on a balance between the chemical messengers, Glutamate and GABA.
 Recent studies have shown that this is abnormal in people with epilepsy, depression and anxiety.
 But standard treatments for these conditions often don’t work in autistic people, leading researchers to believe there might be a difference in the chemical signals in their brains.